kagsteiner/RPGMaker_AICharacter/README.md

 - The commands tell the LLM the location of Player and all Events including its own.
 - The commands tell the LLM the complete interaction history, which the game author can enrich.
 - Supports the languages the LLM supports.
+- Includes a toool to analyze where and why your LLM characters misbehave.

 ## Commands
 ChatMenu has no command, it will create a "Chat" menu or a "Chat" button.